suhasmaddali/Predicting-Loan-Default-Using-Machine-Learning/README.md

 ## Introduction

 Lending a loan to a person could be crucial to banks for them to __operate__ and __maintain__ demand.
-Taking a look at different banks, we see that the amount of loan that they give to different customers vary where they consider a few factors that are important for them to make a decision to give a loan or not respectively.
+Taking a look at different banks, we see that the amount of loan that they give to different customers varies when they consider a few factors that are important for them to decide to give a loan or not respectively.
 In addition to this, the total amount of loan that they lend to a person also depends on these factors.
 However, there is sometimes a possibility that the __loan__ might be given to a person who might not be able to return it to the bank or __vice-versa__.
 It becomes important for banks to understand the behavior of the __customer__ before they can take action to lend money to people for different purposes.

 ![](Payday-Loan.gif)

 ## Machine Learning Analysis

-__Companies__ could use machine learning to understand some of the important features and insights and also, get predictions so that they could determine whether they have to give loan to a person or not.
-It would be really good if based on a given set of features, one is able to predict whether a customer would __default a loan or not__.
+__Companies__ could use machine learning to understand some of the important features and insights and also, get predictions so that they could determine whether they have to give a loan to a person or not.
+It would be really good if based on a given set of features, one is able to predict whether a customer would __default on a loan or not__.
 This could be addressed with machine learning.

 ## Exploratory Data Analysis (EDA)